tdalberg/tdalberg.github.io/presentations.md

 ## 2017

-**Tobias**: "Reaching the pinnacle of scholarship: Career trajectories in humanities and social science".
+**Tobias Dalberg**: "Reaching the pinnacle of scholarship: Career trajectories in humanities and social science".
 Paper presented at the workshop 'Higher Education as a Research Object – Organization and Recruitment', Uppsala University, September 5, 2017.

 Mikael Börjesson, Donald Broady & **Tobias Dalberg**: "A Reversed Order.
 Expansion and Differentiation of Social Sciences and Humanities in Sweden 1945–2015".
 Invited presentation at the INTERCO-SSH Final Conference, EHESS, Paris, February 23-25, 2017.